otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 never be signed in a non-repudiable way.
 This specification uses a DAKEZ exchange between the publisher and the Prekey Server to fulfill this need, and preserve deniability.
-In addition, a zero-knowledge proof of knowledge is also used to authenticate the individual public values.
+In addition, a zero-knowledge proof of knowledge is also used to demonstrate knowledge of the secrets associated with the individual public values.

 In order to correctly perform the DAKEZ with the publisher, the untrusted Prekey Server should be able to correctly generate ephemeral ECDH keys and long-term